ATGardner/atgardner.github.com/_posts/2014-08-09-day-120-campsite-near-wa1886-to-shelter.markdown

  and Mr JT's adventures along the trail.
  For dinner, I had an over priced frozen pizza, done in the toaster oven.
 There was nothing else for dinner in the store.
- I was glad to see Moonshine &amp; Sideways and Thor &amp;
+ I was glad to see Moonshine  Sideways and Thor
  Fern Toe also made it here tonight.
  [
  <img src="https://lh3.googleusercontent.com/-E6nxnw8aRXQ/U-w3LOEKs8I/AAAAAAADRvw/rMlGVk9nQ2M/1407988457365.jpg cursor: pointer;"